All too

 English Phrase: All too

-Thanks to the calendar this year many people were able to enjoy a nine-day holiday.
+Thanks to the calendar this year, many people enjoyed a nine-day holiday.

-I’m sure they enjoyed their time off, and I’m also positive that for many people the days went by all too quickly.
+I’m sure they enjoyed their time off, and I’m also positive that the days went by all too quickly for many people.

 Posted